Bowen999/mywebpage/content/authors/admin/_index.md

 highlight_name: true
 ---
 I'm a Chemistry PhD student at the University of Alberta, under the supervision of [Dr. Liang Li](https://spaces.facsci.ualberta.ca/liweb/prof-liang-li/) (fellow of the Royal Society of Canada).
 Before that, I completed my Bioinformatics Master's degree in the [Dr. Fornace Lab](https://fornacelab.georgetown.edu) at Georgetown University.

-My research interests focus on the development of metabolomics-centered multi omics analysis methods, and their practical applications in the real world.
-This includes simplifying data analysis through user-friendly software, developing high-coverage and accurate metabolite identification methods, and inferring biological networks from multi-omics data.
-My primary approaches involve software development, mass spectrometry, bioinformatics analysis, and machine learning.

 If you're interested in my research or potential collaborations, feel free to drop me an e-mail!